Unreal Engine Plugin · UE 5.3+

 Opening the Panel

 Go to Window → Collision Commander in the main menu bar, or click the toolbar button added to the Level Editor toolbar.
-The panel is a dockable Nomad Tab — you can drag it anywhere in the editor layout.
+The panel is a dockable Nomad Tab, so you can drag it anywhere in the editor layout.

 Understanding Query vs Physics